GraphiteEditor/Graphite/README.md

 ## Roadmap

-The Graphite team is focusing initial feature development on a simple vector graphics editor for the 0.1 release coming August 2021.
+The Graphite team is focusing initial feature development on a simple vector graphics editor for the 0.1 release coming early September 2021.

 Following this MVP release, the layer system will be extended into a fleshed-out node graph system, called Graphene, to offer innovative nondestructive vector editing capabilities in a 0.2 release.